Can I Claim For Tripping Over A Wire? – How To Claim – How Much Compensation

 Please speak to us for further advice.
 Most calls only take around 10 minutes, and our personal injury solicitor can give you an outline of what might be included in your claim for compensation.

-Making a court claim can be expensive and confusing, but to help you through it we may be able to offer you no win-no fee agreement, also known as a conditional fee agreement, or CFA This means that if your claim does not succeed, you do not have to pay legal costs.
-The agreement can be supported by an insurance policy to cover specific costs such as court fees and medical experts.
-If you win your claim, the majority of your costs will be paid for by your employer or other person responsible for your accident.
+Making a court claim can be expensive and confusing, but to help you through it we may be able to offer you No Win No Fee agreement, also known as a conditional fee agreement, or CFA.
+This means that if your claim does not succeed, you do not have to pay your solicitor.
+If you win your claim, your legal representative will take their payment from your compensation in the form of a small, legally capped percentage.

 Legal Expert has many years of experience in dealing with personal injury claims, including accident at work claims, council compensation payouts and trip or fall compensation claims.
 Our team will progress your case, keep you informed and resolve your personal injury claim in the shortest time possible.